EvanHahn/evanhahn-dot-com/src/markdown-posts/2014-03-05-understanding-express.md

 Is there no satisfying you?
 You _glutton_.
 You make me _sick_.

-I have to self-promote my book on the topic, [_Express.js In Action_](https://www.manning.com/books/express-in-action?a_bid=fe3fcff7&a_aid=express-in-action).
+I have to self-promote my book on the topic, [_Express.js in Action_](https://www.manning.com/books/express-in-action?a_bid=fe3fcff7&a_aid=express-in-action).
 I hope this tutorial gives you a good understanding of how Express works, but the book goes a lot more in depth and talks about lots of other things, too.
 Go give it a read if you're interested!

 I won't go into them here, but people have built things on top of Express.
 [The Express wiki lists them](https://github.com/expressjs/express/wiki#frameworks-built-with-express) and many of them are Pretty Cool.
 You can use these frameworks if you'd prefer, or you can stick to the lower-level Express.
 Either way, go build cool stuff!